Financial Advisor To High Net Worth Families

 – Business failure

-The people who are most unready for a financial advisor are those who, when asked what they want to see happen with their investments, just say something like, “I want them to do well.”
-Or, “I want to see a lot of growth.”
-Or, “I want to beat the market.”
+The people who are most unready for a financial advisor are those who, when asked about their investing goals, just say something like, “I want to see a lot of growth.”
+Or, “I want my 401 k to beat the market.”
 Why?
 For what?

-The more time you devote to seriously considering questions like these, the more you realize why you need a financial advisor’s help.
-And a good financial advisor will begin your planning process by talking about these sorts of questions.
-If they don’t know what your desired lifestyle outcomes are, they can’t help you achieve them!
+The more time you devote to seriously considering questions like these, the more you realize why you need services from a financial advisor.
+And if your financial advisor doesn’t know what your desired lifestyle outcomes are, they can’t help you achieve them!

 So – what do financial advisors do to help you reach your financial and lifestyle goals and dreams?
 How do they create your plan?

 That is THE question to ask any financial advisor you are considering working with.
-As you saw earlier, different advisors use very different processes and have different philosophies.
-There is no one answer to this question.
+As you saw earlier, different advisors use very different investment processes and have different investing philosophies and services.

-To learn more about Pillar’s 100% customized high net worth investment planning process, you can begin the consultation process with a simple 15-minute call.
+To learn more about our 100% customized high net worth investment planning services, begin your consultation with a simple 15-minute conversation.

-What It Costs to Hire a Top Advisor
+What It Costs to Hire a Top Financial Advisor

-You might be surprised by how many different ways financial advisors have come up with to charge their clients.
-Some of this is because different financial situations can arise that require additional work.
+You might be surprised by how many different fee structures financial advisors have come up with to charge their clients for their services.
+Some of these fees arise because different financial situations can require additional work.

 For instance, when a spouse dies, the process of shifting the surviving spouse’s finances back to ‘single’ status is quite complex – even more so if they are retired.
-You have to deal with IRAs, Social Security, life insurance, pensions, banks, mutual funds, beneficiaries, taxes, and all the processes and paperwork required of each of these.
+You have to deal with IRAs, Social Security, life insurance, pensions, banks, mutual funds, beneficiaries, taxes, and all the tasks, paperwork, and the time cost for each of these.

-Should an advisor who helps you navigate all this charge hourly or a flat fee?
-Should it matter if you’re an existing client or a new client?
-Certainly not simple questions.
+What fees should an advisor who helps you navigate all this charge?
+Should it be hourly or a flat fee?
+Should it matter if you’re an existing client?

 – Flat fees

-A flat fee, for instance, can mean a flat dollar amount for creating a one-time plan that you then go and implement for along as you like.
-You can then return to them later for additional help now and then perhaps, and pay an additional fee.
+Flat fees, for instance, can mean a flat dollar amount for creating a one-time plan that you go and implement for as long as you like.
+You can come back for additional services, and pay an additional fee.

-And, if you add in products like annuities or life insurance packages, these often come with commissions on top of the advisor’s regular fees.
-And still other advisors make more money on ‘hidden’ charges, such as getting a small kickback for recommending a particular mutual fund with a certain bank or brokerage firm.
-To be clear – only a non-fiduciary would be able to do something like that without disclosing it.
+And, if your advisor sells products like annuities or life insurance packages, these often come with commissions on top of the advisor’s regular fees.
+And still other financial advisors make more money on ‘hidden’ costs, such as getting a small kickback for recommending a particular mutual fund investment with a certain bank or brokerage firm.
+To be clear – only a non-fiduciary investment advisor would be able to do something like that with your money without disclosing it.

 Our flat fee starts at 1%, and scales down as your net worth increases.
-We require a $5 million minimum investment amount.
+We require a $5 million minimum investment amount for our services.

-How to Hire the Best Advisor Near Me
+How to Hire the Best Financial Advisor Near Me

 The final topic is about how to choose a financial advisor.
-Some people believe they need to find a financial advisor near them because they want to meet face to face.
-If this is very important to you, then you can certainly make that one of your criteria.
+Some people believe they need to find financial services near them because they want to meet face to face.
+If in-person access is very important to you, then you can certainly make that one of your criteria.

-In our experience, proximity turns out not to be as important as some of our high net worth friends thought at first.
+In our experience, proximity turns out not to be as important as you might think.
 See 6 reasons why the location of your advisor doesn’t matter.
-A seventh reason not on that list, in the era of COVID-19, is that doing your meetings online hasn’t just become much easier for most people, but safer.
+A seventh reason not on that list, in the era of COVID-19, is that meeting with your financial advisor online is safer, as well as being easier.

-So how do you find the best financial advisor for your life situation?
+So how do you find the best wealth management services for your life situation?

 We have created several resources to help you answer this.

-First, you need to clarify your own financial situation, your values and beliefs about wealth and money, and what you expect from an advisor.
-You can’t know if you’ve found the right one if you aren’t sure what you’re looking for.
+First, you need to clarify your own financial situation, your values and beliefs about investing and money, and what you expect from a personal financial advisor.
+You can’t know if you’ve found the right investment advisor if you aren’t sure what you’re looking for.
 See 10 questions to clarify your beliefs and expectations.

-Second, you need to find someone who is a good match, once you have more clarity on your own situation and preferences.
+Second, you need to find an advisor who is a good match, once you have more clarity on your own financial situation, risk tolerance, and investing preferences.
 Here are 10 tips for finding a financial advisor who matches with your preferences and needs.